ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 ### Refresh owner information.

-If you want to update some information linke phone number, address etc. You do not need to start trade procedure, it can be done by `Refresh owner information`{.action}.
+If you want to update some information like phone number, address etc. You do not need to start trade procedure, it can be done by `Refresh owner information`{.action}.
 With this operation you do not need to confirm changes by email.

 ![hosting](images/3658.png){.thumbnail}